Bread and Butter Pickles Recipe

-For certain recipes like this Bread and butter Pickles Recipe you typically see headings like Old Fashioned, Classic, or like Grama use to make.
-I am not sure how to feel about that, because this Grama is making and sharing pickles I first made as a teenage wife in the 70s.
-This recipe is simple, classic, time honoured and proven.
+For certain recipes like this Bread and Butter Pickles Recipe, you typically see headings like Old Fashioned, Classic, or Grama used to make.
+I am unsure how to feel about that because this Grama is making and sharing old-fashioned bread and pickles I first made eons ago.
+This recipe is simple, classic, time-honored, and proven.
+Pickles are the easiest to make (most acidic), followed by canned jams, fruit, and finally meats (needs a pressure cooker).
+If you’re new to canning a small batch of pickles is a wonderful way to start.
 We make them to use on hamburgers and sandwiches.

 Canning Pickles